Showing 1 - 1 OF 1

 Valley Center-USD 262: (Phone: 316-755-7000) Valley Center USD is a 5-A suburban school district just north of Wichita off of I-135.
 The district has a student population of approximately 3,000 in grades K-12, plus an alternative/degree completion high school.
 There is one pre-kindergarten through 4th grade building, two kindergarten through 4th grade buildings, one 5-6th grade intermediate school, one 7-8th grade middle school and one 9-12th grade comprehensive high school.

 There are a number of private schools in Wichita.
 The Kansas State Department of Education provides lists of private schools accredited by the state and non-accredited private schools.
 They are available on the Kansas Department of Education website.

-• Southern Association of Independent Schools This list is to help you get started.
+This list is to help you get started.
 There may be additional schools out there and you can use search engines such as Google to further your research.
 Please remember to check their accreditation.
-This will be essential for college-bound students, who should ensure that accredited high school program in order to have an easy transition to college.
+This will be essential for college-bound students, who should attend an accredited high school program in order to have an easy transition to college.

 All homeschools are considered Non-Accredited Private Schools in Kansas.
 Kansas does not specifically authorize “home schools” or “homeschooling.”
 Therefore, you are required by law to register the name and address of the private school (homeschool) with the Kansas State Board of Education.
 The form is available online.

 In Kansas, special education services are offered to homeschool families by their local public school.
 In addition, many Kansas schools will accept homeschoolers for some classes at their local public school if they wish to enroll in specific courses.

 Some local school districts have an online schooling option and there are some online schools in which you can enroll your child.

 McConnell AFB also currently has a Homeschool Support Group that typically meets once per month and some special Homeschooler opportunities through the base library.